genesiscommunitysuccess/docs/docs/web-ui-reference/integrations/angular.md

 :::note

-Third party controls require a ControlValueAccessor for writing a value and listening to changes on input elements.
+Third-party controls require a ControlValueAccessor for writing a value and listening to changes on input elements.
 Add ngDefaultControl attribute to your component to have two-way binding working with FormControlDirective, FormControlName, or NgModel directives:

 :::